Applications for Health Change Lab are reviewed and accepted on a rolling basis until the program is full. The Round 1 deadline is April 1st, 2018.

-Change Lab courses have been running at SFU since 2011.
-These unique, once-in-a-degree studio courses are intensive opportunities to hone your skills at developing practical solutions to real-world challenges.
+Change Lab programs have been running at SFU since 2011.
+These unique, once-in-a-degree studio programs are intensive opportunities to hone your skills at developing practical solutions to real-world challenges.

 Sessions are a mix of hands on workshops, coaching by instructors and experts, limited content lectures, guest speakers, and open work time in your teams to advance your ideas.

 Personal learning and leadership:

 Ideal Change Lab students come in with keen curiosity and a willingness to explore and deepen their own leadership skills.
 Individual reflection and journaling are part of the course.
 Participants will be challenged to both give and receive feedback from peers and instructors.
 Openness, vulnerability, and the ability to listen deeply are highly valued.

 Commensurate with 10 credits, you should expect this to be an intensive experience.
 Many students have described the course as the most transformative of their undergraduate degree – but you have to be interested in and committed to:

 - developing and testing real ideas,

 - getting out of the classroom and talking to people, and

 - taking responsibility for the direction of your learning during the term.

 There isn’t a lot of mandatory reading or information to memorize – you work with us to figure out what you need to learn to effectively advance your project.